AliObeid01/FootballRave/README.md

 <br><br>
 <img src="./readme/title5.svg"/>

-> Uing the above mentioned tecch stacks and the wireframes build with figma from the user sotries we have, the implementation of the app is shown as below, these are screenshots and demos from the real app
+> Uing the above mentioned tecch stacks and the wireframes build with figma from the user sotries we have, the implementation of the app is shown as below, these are screenshots and demos from the real app.

 | Log in                                       | SignUp                                            | Live Matches                                        | Leagues                                            |
 |-----------------------------------------------|----------------------------------------------------|----------------------------------------------------|-------------------------------------------------------|